Travel & Transportation

 EZ Air Park Location & Directions

-Our corporate rate is $1.00 per day off our regular rate or currently $10.00 per 24 hour day and $60.00 per week (7th day is free).
+Our corporate rate is $1.00 per day off our regular rate or currently $10.00 per 24 hour day and $60.00 per week (7th day is free) plus a $3.00 airport fee.
 When our employees use the services, they only need to show the cashier upon checkout, their Carleton ID badge, or submit a business card or show some other proof of employment to get the discounted rate.
 Employees can take advantage of the EZ Air frequent parker program.
 They will stamp a card for each paid day of parking.
 Once the card is full with 10 stamps it can be turned in for a free day the next time they travel.
 Employees can use this discounted rate for business travel or for personal travel.

 EZ Air is open 24 hours a day, 7 days a week, including holidays.
 EZ Air suggests arriving about 20-25 minutes before you want to be at the airport.
 Shuttles run every 5-10 minutes and it is an 8-12 minute ride to the airport.